 On 1 October 2022, supermodel Bella Hadid walked onto an illuminated platform in a white thong with her hands covering her chest at the close of the Coperni Spring 2023 show.
-She was then joined by two technicians who spray-painted a frock onto her body using Fabrican, as Hadid stood elegantly.
+She was then joined by two technicians who spray-painted on her body using Fabrican, as Hadid stood elegantly.

-Once their job was done, a woman went onto the platform and cleaned up the rough edges of the so-called dress, finishing off with a slit along Hadid’s leg.
-Hadid then walked the runway in the fitted off-the-shoulder asymmetrical white Fabrican dress, which the audience witnessed with their mouths agape.
+Once their job was done, a woman went onto the platform and cleaned up the rough edges of the so-called dress, before finishing it off by fashioning a slit down Hadid’s side.
+Hadid then walked the ramp in the fitted off-the-shoulder asymmetrical white Fabrican dress, which the audience witnessed with their mouths agape.

 View this post on Instagram